 Statement on Creation and Natural Science

-EMU science professors believe and teach that God created and sustains the cosmos.
+We believe and teach that God created and sustains the Cosmos.
 God provided “special revelation” (Scriptures) and “general revelation” (nature) for humanity.
-The Scriptures testify that God’s creation was good (Genesis 1:31).
-We help students connect information that we learn about God’s creation through the disciplines of natural science to information that we learn from Scripture through theology, Bible study and Christian tradition.
+The Scriptures testify that God’s creation is good (Genesis 1:31).
+We help students connect information that we learn about God’s creation through the disciplines of natural and physical science to information that we learn from Scripture through theology, Bible study and Christian tradition.

-Scientists, who as Christians accept the authority of Scripture, have a variety of views on the methodology of creation that include:
+Christians who accept the authority of Scripture have a variety of views on the methodology of creation that include:

-b) a progressive creation event that encompassed a long multi-billion year time span;
+b) a progressive Creation event that encompassed a multi-billion year time span;

 c) an intelligent design approach that looks for “fingerprints” of the Creator in nature;

 Students who come to EMU bring a variety of viewpoints and questions.
 “Did nature originate itself?”
 “If God created, how did that happen?”
 “When did the universe begin?”
 “How old is the earth?”
 “What is the relationship between Christian faith and natural science?”
-“What is my place within Gods creation?”
-In response, as a Christian university, we commit ourselves to accomplish four important tasks:
+“What is my place within Gods Creation?”
+“What is my responsibility as a steward of God’s Creation?”
+Overall, there is a wide variety of positions regarding potential conflicts and paths to reconciliation between faith and science among our students.
+In response, as a Christian university, we commit ourselves to accomplish five important tasks:

-1. We teach that God created and sustains the cosmos, even while we speculate with interest on the method God used to originate stars, black holes, ferns, pine trees, trilobites, dinosaurs, duckbill platypuses, humans, viruses, etc.
+1. We teach that God created and sustains the Cosmos, even while we speculate with interest on the method God uses to create.

-3. We show how Christians in the past and today have variously incorporated their Christian faith and their scientific knowledge.
+4. We show how Christians in the past and today have variously incorporated their Christian faith and their scientific knowledge and understanding.
 We do not insist that our students adopt any specific point of view about this blending.